 ( Some of the helpful resources are affiliate links.
 Full disclosure here. )

 The first thing Ellen did was to cut the pallet to size.
-As you can see in the diagram below, the standard 48″ by 40″ North American pallet has stringers of 48″ and 1×3 boards of 40″.
+The standard 48″ by 40″ North American pallet has stringers of 48″ and 1×3 boards of 40″.
 You can cut a section of around 21″ wide and a length of up to 4′.
 Ellen’s DIY ottoman looks like about 21″ x 24″.

 Next they added some scrap wood( you can use 2x4s here) all the way around the bottom side.
 This provides places to staple the fabric to, and to attach the ottoman legs to.
 Drill holes for the furniture leg threading assembly.